Bankruptcy Chapter 7 Means Test

 4. You have "special circumstances" that would make it unfair for you to be held to the strict standards of the means test.
 The statute lists two: a call to active duty and serious medical issues.
 The courts have considered other special circumstances like increased expenses due to natural disasters or taking in orphaned nieces and nephews.

 5. You have little disposable income.
-Be sure to accurately list your income and all of your expenses.
+Be sure to list your income and all of your expenses accurately.
 Ensure that expenses like long-term care insurance and union dues are accurately characterized.
 Don't overlook payments on title loans, overdue taxes, child care, healthcare expenses, unreimbursed employment expenses, education for employment of a disabled child, and charitable contributions.
 Properly documented, these expenses can help you pass the means test by showing how little disposable income you really have.

 Navigating Your Bankruptcy Case